ioncoincore/ion-v4/doc/build-unix.md

 If you want to build ion-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
-If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.

-For Qt 5 you need the following:
+To build with Qt 5 you need the following:

     sudo apt-get install libqt5gui5 libqt5core5a libqt5dbus5 qttools5-dev qttools5-dev-tools libprotobuf-dev protobuf-compiler